2014 pro-Russian unrest in Ukraine: OSCE monitors

 Monitors from the Organization for Security and Co-operation in Europe (OSCE) were sent to Ukraine after a request by the Ukrainian government, and an agreement between all member states of the OSCE, including Russia.
-The Special Monitoring Mission (SMM) deployed on 6 April, and has remained in Ukraine to "contribute to reducing tensions and fostering peace, stability and security".
+The Special Monitoring Mission (SMM) deployed on 6 April and has remained in Ukraine to "contribute to reducing tensions and fostering peace, stability, and security".
 The SMM lost contact with four monitors in Donetsk Oblast on 26 May, and another four in Luhansk Oblast on 29 May.
-Both groups were held in captivity by separatists for a month, until being freed on 27 June and 28 June respectively.
+Both groups were held in captivity by separatists for a month until being freed on 27 and 28 June, respectively.

 Defectors

 Ukrainian defectors to Russia

 Throughout the conflict, there were reports of both police and military either deserting their posts or defecting to the separatists.
 Oleksandr Turchynov stated that numerous Ukrainian military and security personnel joined the separatists, alongside Ukrainian military equipment.
 A report by the Internal Affairs Ministry said that over 17,000 policemen had defected to insurgents in eastern Ukraine by 23 May.